Unit 1 - Practice Quiz

 27 Which of the following is an external factor affecting HR Planning?

-B. Technological changes in the industry
+D. Technological changes in the industry

 28 What is e-HRM?

-B. Emergency Human Resource Management
+B. Electronic Human Resource Management

-C. External Human Resource Management
+C. Ethical Human Resource Management

-D. Electronic Human Resource Management
+D. External Human Resource Management

 29 If an organization has a Labor Surplus, a strategic HR response might be: